GTimothee/paper_reviews/Optimal Chunking of Large Multidimensional Arrays for Data Warehousing.md

 - Experimental comparison of the estimation errors induced by the models using synthetic workloads on real life datasets.

 ## Related work

-In nearly all applications that use disk resident large scale multi-dimensional arrays, the physical organization of the array is by chunking.
+- In nearly all applications that use disk resident large scale multi-dimensional arrays, the physical organization of the array is by chunking.
+- Within each chunk,the array elements are laid out using a conventional row-major or column-major ordering.
+- **The rationale for chunking large arrays**, whether dense or sparse, is justified in general when efficient I/O performance is desired in applications that access data with a high degree of locality.